ibm-cloud-docs/pattern-vpc-security/overview.md

  - [Access Control Lists](/docs/vpc?topic=vpc-using-acls#:~:text=You%20can%20use%20an%20access,to%20and%20from%20the%20instances.)
 Controls ingress and egress IP addresses, ports and protocol in subnets,
  - [Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups) - Controls ingress and egress IP addresses, ports and protocols on virtual server instances network interfaces.
 This can be considered host firewalling,
- - **NexGen Firewalls** - {{site.data.keyword.Bluemix_notm:}} has two firewalls within its catalog, Juniper and Fortinet, that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
-In addition to the firewalls in the {{site.data.keyword.Bluemix_notm:}} catalog, customers can bring their own firewall and host it on a VSI,
+ - **NexGen Firewalls** - {{site.data.keyword.Bluemix_notm}} has two firewalls within its catalog, Juniper and Fortinet, that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
+In addition to the firewalls in the {{site.data.keyword.Bluemix_notm}} catalog, customers can bring their own firewall and host it on a VSI,
  - **{{site.data.keyword.cis_short_notm}}** - CIS has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
 This would be applicable in situation where the customer has dispersed users and where a content delivery network (CDN) solution may be used, and
  - [Context Restrictions](/docs/account?topic=account-context-restrictions-whatis)                                            Firewalls in essence that front end services to control ingresses from certain allowed IP addresses.
 E.g., blocking accesses from Russia on a Saturday night.

 ### Options:
 {: #firewalling-options}

  - **VPCs, Access Control Lists (ACLs), Security Groups** - No options – mandatory for all VPC environments.
-Please see: [(exploring firewalls)](/docs/security-groups?topic=security-groups-exploring-firewalls)
+Please see: [exploring firewalls](/docs/security-groups?topic=security-groups-exploring-firewalls)

  - **NexGen Firewalls** - Required when there are public connections to the Internet and {{site.data.keyword.cis_short_notm:}} (CIS) will not be used.
 Required when there are public connections to the Internet and where advanced firewalls features are needed, e.g., SD-WAN, file inspections, etc. Optional in private connections to on-prem, but still recommended.
 Optional when {{site.data.keyword.cis_short_notm:}} (CIS) will be used.
  - **{{site.data.keyword.cis_short_notm}} (CIS)** - [{{site.data.keyword.cis_short_notm}} (CIS)](https://docs/cis?topic=cis-getting-started).
 Required where there are other needs such as content delivery networking (CDN), e.g., edge content caching, URI controls, distributed TLS terminations, global load balancing, DDoS, etc.